acronis/go-cti/cti-spec/SPEC.md

 With a new topic registered through CTI, it now becomes possible to attach events to this topic without re-deploying or re-configuring the service.

-### Extensible object types through type inheritance
+### Extensible domain types through type inheritance

 Let us consider the following simple entity-relationship diagram that demonstrates the **event** structure.